syncfusion-content/maui-docs/MAUI/CircularProgressBar/Segments.md

 documentation: ug
 ---

-# Segments in .NET MAUI SfCircularProgressBar (Circular Progress Bar)
+# Segments in .NET MAUI Circular Progress Bar (SfCircularProgressBar)

 To visualize the progress of multiple sequential tasks, split the circular progress bar into multiple segments by setting the `SegmentCount` property as demonstrated in the following code sample.